al-101010/PsyTech3/README.md

 Data b) is plotted into a histogram of the distribution of final maluspoints per run.

 ### Running an experiment
-To run an experiment, set
+To run an experiment, set the argparse arguments in the following way
 - **algorithm** to the algorithm of choice
 - **output_csv** to output.csv (not needed for experiments)
 - **output_png** to output.png (not needed for experiments)